abhishek-sh26/VSD_QUADRON_RTL2GDS_SOC_IMPLEMENTATION/README.md

 #### These files form the complete design required for synthesis.

+### The integration process involved:

+- Identifying required RTL files from the wrapper hierarchy
+- Copying all dependent modules into the src directory
+- Defining RTL file paths in VERILOG_FILES
+- Setting include directories for macro definitions

 ### To ensure successful synthesis, necessary modifications were made to the wrapper: